 1.45.
-One issue in relating the two censuses is that they use different units of enumeration.
-The unit of enumeration in the agricultural census is the agricultural holding, which is the techno-economic unit of agricultural production, while the unit of enumeration in the population census is the household and the individual within the household.
-In many developing countries, however, most agricultural production activities are in the household sector and households and agricultural holdings are very closely related, often in a one-to-one relationship.
-Establishing links between the two censuses is particularly relevant for such countries.
+One conceptual issue in relating the two censuses is that they use different units of enumeration.
+The unit of enumeration in the agricultural census is the agricultural holding9, which is the economic unit of agricultural production, while the units of enumeration in the population census are the household and the individual within the household.
+In many developing countries, however, there is usually a one-to-one relationship between households with own-account agricultural production10 and agricultural holdings.
+In these cases the same unit is enumerated in both types of censuses.
+For countries where most agricultural production activities are carried out by households (that is in the household sector), establishing links between the two censuses is particularly relevant.

 1.46.
 The agricultural census collects various household/individual data for members of the agricultural holder's household.
-The World Programme for the Census of Agriculture 2010,5 recommends the collection of data on household size and limited data on demographic characteristics and economic activity of members of the holder's household, as well as some limited information on persons working as employees on the holding.
-Users may find some agricultural activity data from the agricultural census more comprehensive than from the population census because the latter normally investigates only the principal economic activity of each person during a short time reference period and this may not identify persons connected with agricultural activity on a seasonal or part-time basis.
-On the other hand, the population census provides data on agricultural employment and agricultural population, which is not available from the agricultural census because it only covers households associated with agricultural holders.
-To get a complete picture, agricultural data users will need both agricultural census data and population census data.
+The World Programme for the Census of Agriculture 201011 recommends the collection of data on household size and limited data on demographic characteristics and economic activity of members of the agricultural holder's household, as well as some optional data on farm labour, such as persons working as employees on the holding.
+Users may find some agricultural activity data from the agricultural census more comprehensive than from the population census because the latter normally investigates the main work activity of each person during a short time reference period and this may not identify persons connected with agricultural activity on a seasonal basis or as a secondary activity.
+On the other hand, the population census provides data on all persons working in agriculture,

-4 Designing Household Survey Samples: Practical Guidelines No. 98 (United Nations publication, Sales No. E.06.XVII.13).
+8 Designing Household Survey Samples: Practical Guidelines No. 98 (United Nations publication, Sales No. E.06.XVII.13).